-When you use a participating provider that is not at a 5 Star Center, your expenses are covered but it will cost you more.
+When you use a participating provider, your expenses are still covered but it will cost you more.
 Your co-payment for participating physicians and specialists is \$40 per office visit.

 The co-payment for mental health or substance abuse professionals is \$40 per office visit if you use a participating provider that is not at a 5 Star Center.
+If you use a provider at a 5 Star Center, your co-payment is \$0.